The DRM Listed by dragonforce Ransomware Group

 Durrat Resort Management specializes in providing high-quality resort management services.
 Their offerings include operational management, marketing strategies, and guest services tailored to enhance the overall experience of resort guests.
 The company primarily targets luxury resort owners and investors looking to optimize their properties' performance.
 With a focus on excellence and customer satisfaction, Durrat aims to elevate the standards of resort management in the industry.

-On June 12, 2026, the dragonforce Ransomware Group added Durrat Resort Management to its public leak site, confirming that internal files had been exfiltrated from the luxury resort management company during a ransomware attack.
+On June 12, 2026, the dragonforce Ransomware Group added Durrat Resort Management to its public leak site, claiming that internal files had been exfiltrated from the luxury resort management company during a ransomware attack.

 Public reporting indicates the incident involves internal files stolen from Durrat Resort Management, a firm that handles operational management, marketing, and guest services for luxury resorts.
-The exact number of people whose data was exposed remains unknown.
+The exact number of people whose data may have been exposed remains unknown.
 Available reporting describes the data as sensitive business records rather than a simple credential dump, though the full scope of personal information included has not been independently verified.
 The group posted proof of the breach on its leak site hosted on the dark web, following its standard practice of publishing victim data when ransom demands are not met.

 Why This Matters for You and Your Family